terintealexandrin18/vansbooking/README.md

       - ![slot not available msg small screens](assets/images/booking_slotnotavailable_ss.png)

 - Your Booking page
   - Users can view all of their previous bookings and their current statuses by accessing the relevant page on the website.
 To view this information, users must be logged in.
-Pending bookings will be highlighted in transparent orange, confirmed bookings in transparent green, and canceled bookings in transparent red.
+Pending bookings will be highlighted in transparent orange, confirmed bookings in transparent green, and cancelled bookings in transparent red.

   - Additionally, users have the option to modify or cancel their bookings, which gives them greater flexibility and control over their scheduled services.
 If a confirmed booking is modified, the user will need to wait for confirmation from the admin once again.